-P&G, Travelers results lift stock futures
+Stimulus hopes lift stocks ahead of Pelosi, Mnuchin call

 |THE TRAVELERS COMPANIES INC.

 In politics, Tuesday is the self-imposed deadline set by Speaker of the House Nancy Pelosi who set a 48-hour deadline to reach an agreement.
-President Trump, upon landing in Arizona, blamed Pelosi for not wanting to do a stimulus bill, but Pelosi's chief of staff, Drew Hammill, said the speaker and Treasury Secretary Steven Mnuchin continued to narrow their differences.

 EARNINGS ON TAP